TheHive-Project/TheHiveDocs/installation/install-guide.md

 #### Following beta versions

-To follow beta versions of TheHive4, use the following setup:
+To follow beta versions of TheHive, use the following setup:

 And setup your system to connect the RPM repository.
 Create and edit the file `/etc/yum.repos.d/thehive-project.repo`: